W0lffe/KitchenMate/README.md

 ## State of Project

 The project is in its early stages but has a solid foundation in terms of app structure and styling.
 It includes a working navigation system, modal component, and forms for login and signup.
 Core recipe features such as creation, reading, updating, and deleting are fully functional locally.
+Foundational basket features are established such as adding products from recipes or dishes directly, or making manual entry.
+User is also able to mark the product "obtained" in the basket.
+Dishes section is currently on read and delete only.
+All lists are sharing a simple sorting and filtering logic.
-State management is handled using React Context combined with useReducers, currently managing utility-related features such as navigation, modal visibility, and app slogans, as well as recipe-related features such as adding new recipes, tracking the currently active recipe, and managing the list of available recipes.
+State management is handled using React Context combined with useReducers, currently managing utility-related features such as navigation, modal visibility, and app slogans, as well as recipe/basket/dishes features such as adding new recipes/products, tracking the currently active recipe/dish, and managing the list of available recipes/basket/dishes.

 ### Planned Stages of Development